 (e) You are responsible for having the actions required by this AD performed within the compliance times specified, unless the actions have already been done.

 Service Bulletin Reference

-(i) After the effective date of this AD, no person may install on any airplane a rudder balance spring assembly unless it has been modified and rigged in accordance with paragraph (g) of this AD.
+(i) As of the effective date of this AD, no person may install an HSTA on any airplane unless the actions required by paragraph (g) of this AD are accomplished on it.

 Alternative Methods of Compliance (AMOCs)

-(j)(1) The Manager, New York ACO, has the authority to approve AMOCs for this AD, if requested in accordance with the procedures found in 14 CFR 39.19.
+(j)(1) The Manager, New York Aircraft Certification Office, FAA, has the authority to approve AMOCs for this AD, if requested in accordance with the procedures found in 14 CFR 39.19.

 Manager, Transport Airplane Directorate, Aircraft Certification Service.